 - sibling pairs and groups age 0-7+ years

 Younger, individual children need families too.

-Referrals for children with no identified special needs will be made by a committee designated by the Haitian Central Authority.
-Dossier quota submission spots are available as early as fall of 2016.
+Referrals for children with no identified special needs are made by a committee designated by the Haitian Central Authority.

 Why choose ABI?